Ahan0105/CodeCasa/README.md

 Implement authentication and authorization mechanisms to ensure that only authorized staff can access and modify sensitive information.

-PROGRAM 2:-Student Management System in C++
+PROGRAM 2:-
-A Student Management System in C++ implements a basic student management system with two classes: Student and Teacher.
+Student Management System in C++ implements a basic student management system with two classes: Student and Teacher.
 The program allows interaction from both students and teachers. a brief description of the main components and functionalities:

 1)Student Class:
 The Student class represents an individual student and includes attributes such as name, roll number, total score, and arrays to store pending assignment names and scores.